Updated: Sep 27

-Employee satisfaction and high performance can be achieved, through Corporate Social Responsibilities (CSR).
+Employee satisfaction and high performance can be achieved through Corporate Social Responsibilities (CSR).
 Stakeholder theory affords an initial point to assimilate stakeholder pressure and corporate social responsibility practices.

-Societies these days have greater awareness and demand on environmental-based activities, especially welfare based activities for employees.
-According to scholars Bauman & Skitka, 2012, employee's wellbeing is related to CSR.
+Societies these days have greater awareness and demand for environmental-based activities, especially welfare based activities for employees.
+According to scholars Bauman & Skitka, 2012, employee's #wellbeing is related to CSR.
 More specifically, is a result of Corporate Social Responsibility Practices CSRP.
 Various employee needs could be fulfilled through CSR activities.
 Whereas, further research by Sarfraz, Qun, Abdullah, & Alvi, 2018 argue that trust also provides a mechanism between CSRP and employee attitude.

 Cropanzano and Rupp (2008) argue that the justice-related aspect in social exchange theory refers to a level of trust that is being developed through an exchange relationship between employees and their organization through internal CSR impact.
-Employee behavior, as well as attitude, have an impact on the achievement of firm objectives and goals through employees’ CSR perception.
+Employee behaviour, as well as attitude, have an impact on the achievement of firm objectives and goals through employees’ CSR perception.

 A resource-based view describes culture as a resource that if it does not support firm CSR activities then the firm might not practice CSR activities in spite of high stakeholder pressure.
 Hence, the effect of pressures from stakeholders concerning CSRP on organization performance and wellbeing of employees is gaining interest among scholars.